dannymagnus/CI_MS1_RRWeddings/README.md

 *6. As a first time user; I want to be able to contact the business if I have any initial queries easily.*
 *8. As a return visitor; I want an easy way to get in touch with the business to proceed with my purchase.*
 *10. As a site owner; I want prospective customers to be able to get in touch with me easily with any queries.*
-*11. As a site owner; I want prospective customers to be able to contact me to book their wedding stationery.*
+*11. As a site owner; I want prospective customers to be able to contact me via email alternatively to book their wedding stationery or for follow up queries.
+*

 | Feature                            |                 Action                 |                           Expected result |     Actual result |
  ---------------------------------- | :------------------------------------ | ---------------------------------------- | ---------------- |